 He notes that the earlier study showed excellent outcomes for patients with severely calcified or long-segment (lesions > 25 cm) disease.
 “This procedure gives us a new way to treat patients with very difficult lesions,” he adds.

 4) We’ll be seeing more hybrid repairs — and collaboration

 Some patients have aortic disease involving multiple segments, requiring different interventions.
 Dr. Roselli says that in such situations, hybrid approaches — combining conventional open surgery and endovascular techniques — will be increasingly used as surgeons become more comfortable with the new strategies.
 Integrating different procedures in a single operation avoids the additional risk and pain of a multiple-stage operation.

 He cites the frozen elephant trunk procedure and novel devices to perform it as examples of innovative solutions for high-risk patients with extensive aortic disease.
-Such devices that will begin U.S. trials soon include the Terumo Thoraflex™ device (which has completed enrollment), the Cryolife EVITA stent graft and the next-generation PHASTER (Proximal Hybrid Aortic Stent graft for Thoracic Extended Repair) device (Dr. Roselli is the inventor of the PHASTER device).
+Such devices that will begin U.S. trials soon include the Terumo Thoraflex™ device (for which study enrollment is completed), the Cryolife EVITA stent graft and the next-generation PHASTER (Proximal Hybrid Aortic Stent graft for Thoracic Extended Repair) device.
+(Dr. Roselli is the inventor of the PHASTER device.)

 Dr. Lyden adds that with the increasing complexity of endovascular procedures, we should also see a trend toward better collaboration between cardiac and vascular surgeons.
 He notes that it’s common for Cleveland Clinic surgeons of both types to consult — and scrub in — together for a single patient.